owen-kellie-smith/model-editor/README.md

   The editor operates on models composed only of the following construct types:
   - index sets with intrinsic meaning,
-  - variables with declared arguments, units, data types, and value definitions, and
+  - variables with declared arguments, units, data types, and value definitions, where a variable assigns values to points in the Cartesian product of one or more index sets, and
   - output requirements, defined as declarative requests for aggregations of variables, optionally grouped by other variables.

   No procedural constructs, execution semantics, or numerical methods form part of the model representation.

 - **A restaurant cashflow model**